Frequently Asked Questions

 - Have earned a “B” (3.0 on a 4.0 scale) average or better in all work attempted while registered as an upper division student working for a baccalaureate degree.
 (Having these scores does not guarantee admission to our program.)

-- Have completed all of the coursework listed on the Undergraduate Preparation
+- Have completed coursework listed on the Undergraduate Preparation page.

 - Have taken the Graduate Record Examination (GRE) within 5 years preceding application.